JetBrains/teamcity-documentation/topics/how-to.md

 ```

-The alternative approach, which will work for any TeamCity version, is to pass additional space\-delimited [additional JVM options](configuring-teamcity-server-startup-properties.md#JVM+Options) to the TeamCity server on the start up:
+The alternative approach, which will work for any TeamCity version, is to pass additional space-delimited [additional JVM options](configuring-teamcity-server-startup-properties.md#JVM+Options) to the TeamCity server on the start up:

 ```Shell